-Consolidated Financial Statements for the year ended 31 December 2014
+Financial Statements for the year ended 31 December 2014 and Management Report

-Consolidated Management Report

-Translation of a report and consolidated financial statements originally issued in Spanish.
+Translation of a report and financial statements originally issued in Spanish.
 In the event of a discrepancy, the Spanish-language version prevails.
 Independent Audit Report

 GAMESA CORPORACIÓN TECNOLÓGICA, S.A.
-AND SUBSIDIARIES Consolidated Financial Statements and Consolidated Management Report for the year ended December 31, 2014 Translation of a report and consolidated financial statements originally issued in Spanish.
-In the event of discrepancy, the Spanish-language version prevails (See Note 39)
+Financial Statements and Management Report for the year ended December 31, 2014

+Translation of a report and financial statements originally issued in Spanish.
+In the event of discrepancy, the Spanish-language version prevails (See Note 2)

-INDEPENDENT AUDIT REPORT ON THE CONSOLIDATED FINANCIAL STATEMENTS
+INDEPENDENT AUDIT REPORT ON THE FINANCIAL STATEMENTS